Mandatory Overtime

 • Specific child care issues to name a few

-If you elect to refuse mandated overtime you can be placed at risk for discipline from the Employer (please contact Local 10 so circumstances may be reviewed and Union support provided).
+If you elect to refuse mandated overtime you can be placed at risk for discipline from the Employer (please contact Workplace 10 so circumstances may be reviewed and Union support provided).